ori-itay/EE-Final-Project/installation.md

 ```shell script
 java -jar all-pc.java
 ```
-Instead, import the pc project 'EE-Final-Project/pc' in intellij and run Flow.java Make sure there aren't any messages as "No connection to DB" etc.
+Instead, import the pc project 'EE-Final-Project/pc' in intellij idea and run Flow.java

+Make sure there aren't any messages as "No connection to DB" etc.

 (5) Build an apk and install it on your android device:
 Make sure your device is connected to the computer via USB cable and run (instructions can also be found [here)](https://developer.android.com/studio/build/building-cmdline#DebugMode):

 Note: you might need to install an android driver for your phone and enable debugging mode on it.
 ```shell script
 cd ../mobile/VisualCrypto/